 Graduate Retail Schemes

 Firstly, massive well done for getting to your final year.
 That’s such a big milestone!
-If you’re looking to get into your first role after university, you should consider a retail graduate scheme.
+If you’re looking to get into your first role after university, you could consider a retail graduate scheme.

 These structured programmes are designed to help you build a strong foundation in the retail sector right after graduation.
-The UK's leading companies offer them specifically for ambitious graduates like you.
 They tend to last from one to three years and allow you to explore loads of different areas in a company.

 Something you’re interested in?
 Read on to find out more.